Free · Micro & Macro

 Economics, learned by doing.
 Free interactive practice with spaced repetition.

-Drag the graphs, work the problems, let spaced reviews catch the gaps.
-Microeconomics and macroeconomics — built on what cognitive science says works.
+Shift the curves, work the problems, and let spaced reviews quietly catch the gaps — micro and macro, built on what cognitive science says works.

 Teaching economics?
 See the instructor kit →